samanjoy2/ggezshop/README.md

 # Intorduction

-This is a Laravel 9 Project made for CSE470 - Software Engineering Course (BRAC University).
-This is an ecommerce website with Multi authentications (Admin, Superviser and Customer).
+This is a Laravel 9 Project made.
+This is a convenient and proper in-app and games store with Multi authentications (Admin, Customer) that would accept local transactions helping customers to buy the items with ease.

 # Demo Images